-International applicants are required to demonstrate an acceptable level of proficiency in the English language to satisfy the university's requirements for admission to graduate study.
+Generally, all applicants are required to demonstrate an acceptable level of English language proficiency in order to satisfy the university requirements for graduate admission, unless an applicable exemption or waiver applies.

 Acceptable English Proficiency Tests

-The E3PT, IELTS and TOEFL tests are designed to measure a candidate's ability to communicate in English in an academic or professional setting.
+The CAE, E3PT, IELTS, and TOEFL tests are designed to measure a candidate's ability to communicate in English in an academic or professional setting.
 The tests cover four language skills—listening, reading, writing, and speaking.

 IELTS is jointly managed by the British Council, the University of Cambridge ESOL Examinations, and IDP: IELTS Australia.
 There are two types of reading and writing modules: Academic and General Training.
 Candidates applying for admission to a graduate program at BYU are required to take the Academic reading and writing modules of the test.
 Information regarding the IELTS is available at www.ielts.org.